myleschatman/myleschatman.github.io/_posts/2017-01-24-back-to-school-to-leave-the-driver-seat.md

 safe around them is quite the difference.

-Personally, instead of anticipating that day when these vehicles would hit the road and become a service, < What should I say here>
+Personally, instead of anticipating that day when these vehicles would hit the road and become a service, ...

 Prior to joining this project on a full time basis, becoming a Software Engineer had already been a goal while attending a Community College.
-Being introduced into programming taking courses in C and Java challenges the student in a way that feels quite <finish sentence>
+Being introduced into programming taking courses in C and Java challenges the student in a way that feels quite ...